Abban-Fahim/notes/src/content/studies/Computer Science/AI/Artificial neural networks.md

 z=Wx+b
 $$

-An input layer and output layer are must for the simplest ANN, while a deep neural network (DNN) contains a number of "hidden" layers in between.
-The size of the input and output layers are fixed by the given problem, and together with number and sizes of the hidden layers, make up the topology description of an ANN.
-Each layer may also use an activation functions

-To design an ANN, you need to decide a bunch of hyper parameters,
+The actual output of any layer is given the using a real, non-linear activation function, which in an multi-layer perceptron ensures that the layers cannot just be combined into one compressive linear operation.
+To design a MLP, you need to decide a bunch of hyper parameters,

 - the number of nodes in the input layer
 - the number of nodes in the output layer